madelinequang9/devops-practice/README.md

 # devops-practice
 ### terraform-basicVM
-> Used Terraform to deploy 3 Virtual Machines in Azure
+> Used Terraform to deploy 3 Linux Virtual Machines in Azure

 ### terraform-modules
-> Changed the terrafrm-basicVM to use modules.
+> Changed the terrafrm-basicVM to use Terraform modules.